Opening times for 28 February 2024

 NCN47 passes property.
 Access near B&Q Neath to Neath Canal towpath and Aberdulais Canal Basin

-Currently closed.
+The Waterwheel is currently inactive for specialist assessment and restoration.
 Europe's largest electricity generating waterwheel with historic roots from 1584 and throughout the Industrial Revolution.

 Waterfall instrumental in over 400 years of Industrial Revolution.
 Home to a variety of wildlife.